sevensc/linqscript/readme.md

 # C# alike List in Javascript.
 Simple lightweight lambda syntax library for Typescript, extending Array.
 ## No jQuery required!
 Unit tested.
 ##### Typescript arrow functions allows us, to use lambda syntax, which makes this easy to use.
 ##### This library extends the native Array.
 Use full advantage of an Array, extended with this methods.
+Works with Angular.

 ```typescript
 import { List } from 'linqscript';